 Speaking out against manufactured home discrimination is an important step.
 Most of us are so accustomed to the discrimination we don’t even realize it’s happening.

 I believe knowledge is power.
-When people understand what they are up against when it comes to manufactured homes it makes for a more powerful consumer.
+Also, when people understand what they are up against when it comes to manufactured homes it creates a powerful consumer.

 We aren’t just fighting silly little opinions and rumors here.
 We are fighting against huge industries and governments that are making huge profits because of this manufactured homes discrimination.
-We have to be vocal about these issues and make people understand that affordable housing has an important role in our country and that their fears are based on lies and emotions and not facts.
+As a whole, we have to be vocal about these issues and make people understand that affordable housing has an important role in our country and that their fears are based on lies and emotions and not facts.

 Getting Help from Organizations

-One person may not be able to make a big difference against manufactured home discrimination but many people working together can.
+One person may not be able to make a big difference against manufactured home discrimination.
+However, many people working together can.

 Thankfully, there are several national organizations that are fighting manufactured home discrimination.
 Organizations such as Corporation for Enterprise Development (CFED), Manufactured Home Owners Association of America (MHOAA), and the National Consumer Law Center (NCLC),